 After big stock market swings, review your plan to understand if it's still on target.
 If it's not, there may be steps you can take to get back on track.

 Consider Suzie, a hypothetical 45-year-old saver.
-Before the downturn, her Fidelity retirement score was 97%, meaning she was on track to cover 97% of her expected expenses in retirement.
+Before the downturn in 2020, her Fidelity retirement score was 97%, meaning she was on track to cover 97% of her expected expenses in retirement.
 After stocks dropped 25%, her score dropped 6 percentage points to 91%.
+The Fidelity retirement score estimates the percentage of income your retirement savings could replace in retirement.

 The good news is, Suzie has options.
 She has time to increase her savings before retirement.
 Staying invested appropriately for her time horizon also contributes to her overall readiness for retirement.
 If Suzie were invested too conservatively or stopped saving, her retirement score would go down far more than what resulted from the market pullback.